aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 ## 3.1 Model details
 You should start at the top with Model Details.
 Here you can name your model and provide a description for your model.
-If this is the first time you use the service you should select the **Create Resources** button.
-This will create the IAM roles that AWS DeepRacer needs to call other AWS services on your behalf, the VPC stack used during training and evaluation, the AWS DeepRacer lambda function used to validate your Python 3 reward function, and the AWS DeepRacer S3 bucket where model artifacts will be stored.
-If you see an error in this section please let us know.
+This lab assumes you have created the resources required for AWS DeepRacer.
+Please see [Lab 0 Create resources](https://github.com/aws-samples/aws-deepracer-workshops/tree/master/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab0_Create_resources) if you have not yet done so.

 ![Model Details](img/model_details.png)